sqlitebrowser/sqlitebrowser/README.md

 ## What it is

-DB Browser for SQLite is a high quality, visual, open source tool to create, design, and edit database files compatible with SQLite.
+_DB Browser for SQLite_ (DB4S) is a high quality, visual, open source tool to create, design, and edit database files compatible with SQLite.

 It is for users and developers wanting to create databases, search, and edit